cpp-for-yourself/lectures-and-homeworks/lectures/static_outside_classes.md

 - [Final words](#final-words)

 The keyword [`static`](https://en.cppreference.com/w/cpp/keyword/static) is a very important keyword in C++ and is used a lot.
 Honestly, because of a very general name, it is probably a bit _overused_.
 Largely speaking, it can be used outside of classes and inside classes and these two cases are slightly different.
 Today we focus on the former - using `static` outside of classes.
-If you are interested in how and when to use `static` _inside_ of classes, I will link that lecture here when it's out.
+If you are interested in how and when to use `static` _inside_ of classes, I'm linking that [lecture here](static_in_classes.md).

 Anyway, as for using `static` _outside_ of classes, I have good news for you.
 If you follow my advices about best practices from before then the rule-of-thumb for using `static` outside of classes in modern C++ (that is at least C++17) is very simple - don't! **Don't use `static` at all!**